celo-org/celo-monorepo/developer_key_publishing.md

 gpg -u ${USER_NAME}@clabs.co -o - --sign <(head -c 256 /dev/urandom) | gpg --verify -
 ```

+> Note: The command above works by signing 256 bytes of random data with your new key, then verifying the signature over that data.

+You should see `Good signature from ...` with your real name and email.

 ## Key Publishing

 Keys are published to [celo.org](https://celo.org) using [OpenPGP WKD](https://gnupg.org/blog/20161027-hosting-a-web-key-directory.html), which is essentially just a hosted folder of public keys.
-Published keys are managed with Github by submitting a pull request to the `celo-monorepo`.
+Published keys are managed by submitting a pull request to the `master` branch of `celo-monorepo` on [GitHub](https://github.com/celo-org/celo-monorepo).

 #### Configuring your key